Marker Logo

 Topics and series.
 This historical marker and memorial is listed in this topic list: War, US Civil.
 In addition, it is included in the United Daughters of the Confederacy series list.
 A significant historical year for this entry is 1861.

 Location.
 39° 5.157′ N, 94° 24.754′ W. Marker is in Independence, Missouri, in Jackson County.
-Marker can be reached from Noland Rolad, on the right when traveling north.
+It can be reached from Noland Rolad, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 701 South Noland Road, Independence MO 64050, United States of America.
 Touch for directions.

 Woodlawn Cemetery Confederate Memorial Marker image.
 Click for full size.

-Photographed By Thomas Onions, January 29, 2012
+Photographed by Thomas Onions, January 29, 2012

 2. Woodlawn Cemetery Confederate Memorial Marker